SirBob01/Dynamo-Engine/README.md

 To use `Dynamo`, the compiler must support at least C++17.

+`Dynamo` uses a number of submodules that can be installed by running `git submodule update --init`

 ## Compiling Demos

 The API comes with demo programs to test core features of the engine.
 To compile them, `cmake` must be installed.
 Go to the `/demos/build` directory, then run: